MicrosoftDocs/power-pages-docs/power-pages-docs/templates/site-design.md

 Makers are able to use the design studio to modify the templates for their specific needs.

-The following are the pages, basic forms, and customizable tables provided in each site design template.
+The following are the pages, forms, and customizable tables provided in each site design template.
 These components can be modified to align with your specific project needs.

 ### Pages